cody-base/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-My solutions to HackerRank Challenges in various languages
+This repository holds my solutions to HackerRank Challenges in various languages.